bestape/heroku.node.js-uriForward/README.md

 The heroku server's primary job is to be the system that hosts the back-end engine.
 It provides the webapp's logic processing of data into information.
 It is the server that distributes and communicates the published content to the public.

 To turn the heroku server on/off or change the paths it redirects to, the desired effects should be written in the personally controlled server's `content/data.json` and passed (cf. published) to the heroku server.
-The heroku server will remember the content that was most recently passed to it so the personally controlled server does not need to host the content once its published on the heroku server.
+The heroku server will remember the content that was most recently passed to it so the personally controlled server does not need to continually host the content once its published on the heroku server.

 ##setup
 On a personally controlled server (e.g. an [EC2](https://aws.amazon.com/ec2) instance), run the following commands.